Many large dog breeds make wonderful pets, but they also present several unique challenges for their owners.

 Guard dogs were developed to help protect homes, families, livestock, and valuables from a variety of threats and thieves.
 This requires them to be not only brave and protective but loving and loyal too.

-A few of the most popular guarding breeds include:
+A few of the most popular large dog guarding breeds include:

 Bullmastiffs were officially recognized by the AKC in 1934.
 They are strong and powerful dogs, who are also intelligent, loyal and eager to please their owners.